openharmony/docs/en/device-dev/kernel/kernel-mini-memory-debug-mes.md

 This example implements the following:

-1. Creates a monitoring thread to obtain information about the memory pool.
+1. Creates a monitoring task to obtain information about the memory pool.

 2. Calls  **LOS\_MemInfoGet**  to obtain the basic information about the memory pool.